FlipsideCrypto/ethereum-models/models/doc_descriptions/stats/evm_stats_core.md

-{% docs evm_bridge_table_doc %}

-A convenience table that aggregates bridge activity from event_logs, traces and transfers, including bridge deposits and transfers sent from the following protocols: ACROSS, ALLBRIDGE, AXELAR, CELER, CBRIDGE, HOP, MESON, MULTICHAIN, NATIVE, STARGATE, SYMBIOSIS, SYNAPSE, WORMHOLE along with other helpful columns, including an amount USD where available.
-Note, this table only includes records for the protocols listed above with live, onchain bridge activity and may not represent the complete bridging picture.

-{% enddocs %}

 {% docs evm_ez_core_metrics_hourly_table_doc %}

+A convenience table that aggregates block and transaction related metrics using various aggregate functions such as SUM, COUNT, MIN and MAX from the fact_transactions table, on an hourly basis.
+Stats for the current hour will be updated as new data arrives.

 {% enddocs %}